About Marshall University

 Administration Building houses the admission office, classrooms (including an electronic classroom), and two computer labs, in addition to offices for faculty and staff.

 Robert C. Byrd Academic and Technology Center is named for the late U.S. Senator Byrd in recognition of his efforts on behalf of education in West Virginia.
-The facility contains thirteen classrooms and the Robert C. Byrd Institute for Advanced Flexible Manufacturing.
+The facility contains thirteen classrooms and the Marshall Advanced Manufacturing Center.
 On the first floor it also houses the South Charleston Campus Library, which holds a core collection of books and journals that support the undergraduate and graduate programs offered on that campus.
-Access to all Marshall Libraries electronic resources is available, along with a professional staff to assist students and faculty with their research needs.
-Photo Individual and group study rooms are available for student use.
-Marshall IDs are taken in the library, and the staff also proctors the Miller Analogies Test.
+Access to all Marshall Libraries' electronic resources is available, along with a professional staff to assist students and faculty with their research needs.
+Individual and group study rooms are available for student use.